Guidelines for Selecting Good Passwords

-Users who believe their password has been compromised should contact the Help Desk at x3350 immediately.
+Users who cannot use the password reset tool should call the Help Desk at 610-436-3350.

 One of the easiest to remember and hardest to crack password methods is the pseudo-random password.
 The actual password is generated from an easy to remember pass-phrase that is important to the user.
 This phrase can be the words from a book that you particularly like, words from a song that you always remember with ease, a statement that some powerful figure made that you will NEVER forget.
 This is the key.
 It is a phrase that is easy for you but no one else will ever think about attributing to you.